-Koko Head is often called nature's stairmaster, but humans helped the evolution of the incline by adding a railway during WWII in order to transport military personnel and supplies up to lookouts which were built at the top.
+Koko Head is often called nature's Stairmaster, but humans helped the evolution of the incline by adding a railway during World War II in order to transport military personnel and supplies up to lookouts built at the top.
 Today, all that remains are remnants of the old lookouts and a trail lined with railroad ties.

-One tactic for conquering the stairs is to take 10 or 20 steps and then break for a minute or so (which also serves as perfect opportunity to snap photos).
-Just make sure to step off the path so others can pass.
+One tactic for conquering the stairs is to take 10 or 20 steps and then break for a minute or so (which also serves as a perfect opportunity to snap photos)—just make sure to step off the path so others can pass.

 Use whichever method provides a safe and comfortable descent, and be prepared to dodge sprinters as they come flying down the mountainside.

 How to Prepare for Hiking Koko Head

 Don't be surprised to encounter a vast cross-section of hiking abilities on this hike.
 You'll find avid trail runners who sprint up three times a week in under 20 minutes and visitors to the island who take it a few leisurely steps at a time.

 No matter what your style or level, the vistas are worth the workout.
 It's not everyone's cup of tea, but you may be surprised at how quickly you will want to adopt it as a new tradition.